staman1702/car-4-sale/README.md

 - As a user, I want to add a comment - Pass
 - As a user, I want to edit/update my comments - Pass
 - As a user, I want to delete my comments - Pass
+- As a user, I want to send Site Owner collaboration request - Pass

 - As a site owner, I want to view a paginated list of sale posts, including the not published posts - Pass
 - As a site owner, I want to view individual sale post details, including the not published posts - Pass